SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/README.md

 Repeating this thousands of times, while tracing the coordinates, we illustrate the trajectories/orbits of the projectiles/celestials.
 When plotting orbits for every method, eventually the bodies spiral outwards - hence the plots (and ratio of initial to final energies) directly compare the different iteration techniques.

-An example for a projectile being fired on Earth's surface is given - with anaysis on the accuracies of different iteration methods.
+An example for a projectile being fired on Earth's surface is given - with analysis on the accuracies of different iteration methods.
 More examples include the Sun and Earth's orbital plot, and similarly a Earth and Moon system plot.

 We adapt the two-body system by introducing a third celestial, to illustrate the chaos of the three-body-problem for masses of similar sizes.

-## Example Usage

 ## Project Structure